 In China, there are a total of 333 prefecture-level administrative divisions, of which 293 are prefecture-level cities, excluding border regions and a few ethnic autonomous areas.
-There is a significant disparity in population among prefecture-level cities, ranging from a few hundred thousand (notably, Sansha City, with a population of only 3,000 located in the middle of South China Sea, is often not considered a real prefecture-level city) to over ten million.
+There is a significant disparity in population among prefecture-level cities, ranging from a few hundred thousand (notably, Sansha City, with a population of only 3,000, is often not considered a true prefecture-level city) to over ten million.
 Typically, a prefecture-level city's population falls in the range of one to eight million.
 Similarly, the territorial jurisdiction of these cities varies substantially.
-Excluding prefectures like Sansha, the smallest prefecture-level city covers an area of 1,440 square kilometers, while the largest extends over 370,000 square kilometers (excluding ethnic minority prefecturallevel autonomous districts).
+Excluding cities like Sansha, the smallest prefecture-level city covers an area of 1,440 square kilometers, while the largest extends over 370,000 square kilometers (excluding ethnic minority prefectural-level autonomous districts).
 Economic volume and development levels also exhibit significant disparities among prefecture-level cities, even when excluding border areas, ethnic minority regions, provincial capitals, and economically important cities in various provinces.